-- Its comes with distinctive features such as n-gons and edge weighting.
+- It comes with distinctive features such as n-gons and edge weighting.

 - For a customized experience, users can create a toolset of their own using Modo.

-- Paid software that charges 359$ for yearly subscription.
+- Paid software that charges 359$ for a yearly subscription.

-Fusion 360 is another one of the cloud-based CAD software that assists in making 3D models.
+Fusion 360 is another cloud-based CAD software that assists in making 3D models.

-- Allows multiple teams to collaborate on complex project with the use of cloud computing.
+- Allows multiple teams to collaborate on a complex projects with the use of cloud computing.

 - Fusion 360 is known for its ability to store the entire trajectory and history of the model up till its completion.

 - And offers multiple design options such as freeform, solid, and mesh modeling.